About me

 - Feel less anxious in social situations

-Having experienced social anxiety, depression, low self-esteem, stress, family difficulties and narcissistic abuse myself, I know and understand how overwhelming these things can feel.
+Having experienced social anxiety, depression, low self-esteem, stress and relationship difficulties, I know and understand how overwhelming these things can feel.
 I know how they can affect your life.
 I also know and understand how daunting it can feel seeking support through counselling.

 You may have many questions right now; you may not be sure if counselling is for you or if you did have counselling, what you would say or how does it work.
 I still remember the anxiety I felt when I first reached out and asked for support which is why I greet you with warmth and friendliness.